OCTOBER/NOVEMBER 2025: LIZA GERSHMAN

 Oh yes, that reminds me: have you ever noticed the bird alarms on your photo walks?
 They're usually ground alarms, which could, of course, have been triggered by Sir Barkalot, although I suspect you, too.

-See more of Axel’s work on his website and Blurb.
+See more of Scott’s work on Instagram.